Pre-Authorized Remittance (PAR) enables people to give through an automatic monthly withdrawal from their bank account or credit card.

-If your church has an email address that will accept e-Transfers, people who use online banking can quickly send money via email, protected by a security question.
-Your church can then follow up with you to provide the answer to the security question that will unlock the funds.
-Fees are usually about $1.50 per transaction.
+If your church has an email address that will accept e-Transfers, people who use online banking can quickly send money via email.
+Fees range from free to $1.50 per transaction.

 Make sure your church website provides an easy and accessible way for people to donate online.
 If you do not yet have a donate button on the home page of your website, now is the time to add one.
 If you are holding virtual services, participants can give online during a time of offering.
 Check out our digital giving resources to help you and your congregation assess and adopt useful digital giving methods and tools.